cyrilgodart/CacheIntervals/README.rst

 The memoization algorithm
 ----------------------

-The sole purpose of the package described in this article is to apply a preprocessing to a function taking interval parameters so that the lazy evaluation can be delegated to an existing implementation of the user's choice.
+The sole purpose of the package is to apply a preprocessing to a function taking interval parameters so that the lazy evaluation can be delegated to an existing implementation of the user's choice.
 The constructor of the =MemoizationWithIntervals= object thus takes a fully constructed memoization object, that will perform the lazy evaluation.

-As can be seen, we chose the =klepto= package as default implementation.
-We found in that package unique features that were compelling to us and kept it that way.
-It is not the best documented package but there are a lot of examples provided from which the usage and options can be inferred.
+ The ``klepto`` package LRU algorithm  was chosen as default implementation.
+To change to another implementation, simply pass a fully constructed memoization objected to the constructor.

 So typically to use the ``functools cache`` algorithm:
 ::